 Admittedly, facing this virus isn’t going to be easy.
 Traumatised people can lead chaotic lives.
 There will also be a strain on our workforce, particularly on our frontline staff who, like our colleagues in the NHS, don’t have the luxury of working from home.
 But we are rising to the challenge wherever and however we can.
 And we ask for your ongoing support.

 We will be posting further updates here on our website and please follow our social media channels Facebook, Twitter and Instagram so we can keep you up to date and share how you might be able to help.
-SIGN UP TO OUR NEWSLETTER and we can let you know how our clients, staff and volunteers, as we make our way through the crisis.
+SIGN UP TO OUR NEWSLETTER and we can let you know how our clients, staff and volunteers are, as we make our way through the crisis.

 If you would like to make a DONATION - we cannot thank you enough.